nhost/nhost/examples/seed-data-storage/README.md

 This is an example of how to seed data and storage.

-> NOTE: To seed data (and files) only works locally.
+> NOTE: Seeding data and storage only works locally.

 ## Get Started